Armenian Nuclear Power Plant: Earthquake resistance

+Environmental concerns

 As the Metsamor Plant is near Turkey, 16 km from the border, its environmental issues are of great significance for Turkey as well.
 Moreover, the European Union is also concerned with this issue.
 Previously, there were various proposals to shut down the plant, but as it is of great importance for Armenia, the Armenian government decided that it will continue operating until a new one is built.